fontforge/designwithfontforge.com/en-US/Adding_Glyphs_to_an_Arabic_Font.md

 Get the three dots: double-click on *sheen* (U+FEB5) to load it into the glyph design panel, select the three dots and press <kbd>Ctrl</kbd> + <kbd>C</kbd>.

-Double-click on the new *pehfinal* to load it into the glyph design panel, click and drag to highlight the nodes of the dot and press **Delete**.
+Double-click on the new *pehfinal* to load it into the glyph design panel, click and drag to highlight the nodes of the dot and press <kbd>Delete</kbd>.

 <kbd>Ctrl</kbd> + <kbd>V</kbd> to insert the three dots from *sheen*, flip them, and move them into position below the glyph body.
 Press <kbd>Ctrl</kbd> + <kbd>S</kbd> to save the revised font chart.